IBM/aihwkit/examples/README.md

 Fagbohungbe O and Gokmen T (2023) Fast offset-corrected in-memeory training.
 ArXiv preprint].

+## Example 27: [`27_input_range_calibration`]

+Make sure to first run the simple HW-aware training of LeNet using `python examples/25_torch_tile_lenet5_hardware_aware.py`.
+This saves the pretrained model that is used in this example.
+This script calibrates the input ranges of the model post-training using three techniques:
+- `CACHE_QUANTILE` simply caches the tile inputs and calculates a hard-coded quantile as the input range.
+- `MOVING_QUANTILE` approximates the quantile on-the-fly using a moving average.
+This saves memory since we don't need to cache everything.
+- `MOVING_STD` also uses a moving average but uses the X-th standard deviaiton as the input range.

+For each method, the performance (under quantization) is printed.

 [Resistive Processing Units]: https://aihwkit.readthedocs.io/en/latest/using_simulator.html#resistive-processing-units
 [Inference and PCM statistical model]: https://aihwkit.readthedocs.io/en/latest/pcm_inference.html